 Our Harpenden Quiz of Quizzes, an ever-popular event staged in St George’s School hall, on a Friday evening in March, regularly attracts 30 or more teams of six people.

 Classics on the Common is our flagship event.
-Since we took over organising the show in 2009, ‘Classics’ has become Britain’s biggest mid-week classic car show and is ranked as one of the top events of the classics calendar.
+Since we took over organising the show in 2009, ‘Classics’ has become one of Britain’s biggest mid-week classic car show and is ranked as one of the top events of the classics calendar.

-More than 1,200 classic 4-wheel vehicles, motorcycles and scooters, with over 10,000 admiring spectators, fill Harpenden Common on a Wednesday afternoon in late July.
+More than 1000 classic 4-wheel vehicles and motorcycles, with over 10,000 admiring spectators, fill Harpenden Common on a Wednesday afternoon in late July.

 A choir drawn from 12 local junior schools provides the music at A Concert for Christmas which we hold in early December each year at High Street Methodist Church.

 Performing before an audience of parents, grandparents and siblings the choir alone renders some modern carols, interspersed with several favourites to which audience can add their voices.
 A collection is taken for charity.

 Drawing on our members’ experience of being interviewed for university or a job and, in the

 Rotary Youth Speaks, another long-standing nationwide competition run by Rotary across the country, aims at giving young people an experience in public speaking that will benefit them forever.

 Teams are drawn from senior schools and, depending on their age, compete in junior, intermediate or senior categories.
 Each team has three members – chairperson, speaker and proposer of the vote of thanks – with the speaker having six minutes to talk on a subject of the team’s choice.

 Imagine having to design, build and test a coin sorter with only wooden dowel, card, square-sectioned wood, rubber bands, modelling material and Sellotape to work with.
 And you have only fours hours in which to complete the job.